nayakmanish01/LED-MATRIX-MULTIPLEXING/README.md

 ## Atmel Studio Firmware

 The 'Firmware' directory contains the Atmel Studio project for the Atmega32 microcontroller.
 The C code configures the microcontroller and implements the logic for LED matrix multiplexing.
-Repository contains code for all the intermediate steps in between for easy understanding and implementation.
+The repository contains code for all the intermediate steps in between for easy understanding and implementation.

 ## How to Use